khanlab/snakebids/docs/bids_app/config.md

 ### `pybids_inputs`

 A dictionary that describes each type of input you want to grab from an input BIDS dataset.
 Snakebids will parse your dataset with {func}`generate_inputs() <snakebids.generate_inputs>`, converting each input type into a {class}`BidsComponent <snakebids.BidsComponent>`.
-The value of each item should be a dictionary with keys ``filters`` and ``wildcards``.
+The value of each item should be a dictionary with keys `filters` and `wildcards`.

-The value of ``filters`` should be a dictionary where each key corresponds to a BIDS entity, and the value specifies which values of that entity should be grabbed.
-The dictionary for each input is sent to the [PyBIDS' get() function ](#bids.layout.BIDSLayout). `filters` can be set according to a few different formats:
+The value of `filters` should be a dictionary where each key corresponds to a BIDS entity, and the value specifies which values of that entity should be grabbed.
+The dictionary for each input is sent to the [PyBIDS' `get()` function ](#bids.layout.BIDSLayout). `filters` can be set according to a few different formats:

-* [string](#str): specifies an exact value for the entity.
+* [`string`](#str): specifies an exact value for the entity.
 In the following example:
   ```yaml
   pybids_inputs:
     bold: